 My first memory of kiribath goes back to 2013 New Year celebrations in Sri Lanka.
-Not the kind of New Year you greet on the night of 31st of December with a glass of champagne and fireworks, but the kind you welcome on 13th of April with rice, deep fried pastries and a fire pit in the middle of the living room – Sinhalese and Tamil New Year.
+Not the kind of New Year you greet on the last day of December with a glass of champagne in hand; but the kind you welcome on the 13th of April with rice, deep fried pastries, and a fire pit in the middle of the living room.
+Sinhalese and Tamil New Year.

-It couldn’t be the first time I had kiribath – I’ve already spent a year in Sri Lanka by 2013.
-But for some reason, I have no recollection of having milk rice prior to that moment.
-Probably, because you remember food better when somebody puts it in your mouth while you have to stand in the direction of North at 6 am in the morning.
+It couldn’t be the first time I had Sri Lankan milk rice, but it is definitely the most vivid memory of eating kitibath I have.
+Probably, because you remember food better when somebody puts it in your mouth while you are facing North at six in the morning.
 I will return to this memory later on.

-Kiribath, or traditional milk rice, is prepared for all special occasions in Sri Lanka like birthdays, weddings, New Year, or moving into a new house.
-Wikipedia suggests that Sri Lankans also make it on the first day of every month, which is not true.
-Maybe it was done decades ago and maybe you could find somebody who still does it, but it’s definitely not common.
+Kiribath, or traditional Sri Lankan milk rice, is prepared for special occasions like birthdays, weddings, New Year, or moving into a new house.
+Wikipedia suggests that Sri Lankans also make it on the first day of every month.
+Maybe it was done decades ago and maybe you can find somebody who still does it, but it’s definitely not common.

 Interesting thing about cooking rice in Sri Lanka is how you measure ingredients.
-In USA you would use cups, in European countries — grams and milliliters, but in Sri Lanka you use fingers.
+In USA people use cups, in European countries — grams and milliliters, in Sri Lanka people use fingers.
 Rice is simply poured into a pan, then water is added.
-If you insert your index finger into a pan and touch the top of rice, water shouldn’t be higher than the first phalange of your finger (if you cook samba rice).
+If you insert your index finger into a pan and touch the top of rice, water shouldn’t be higher than the first phalange of your finger, if you cook samba rice.
 And only as high as half of the first phalange if you cook basmathi.

 Coconut milk is added at the last stage, when rice is almost ready.
 Rice in Sinahlese language is bath and milk is kiri, hence the name kiribath.
-Coconut milk is extracted from a scraped coconut by squeezing the flesh (coconut milk is NOT the water inside coconut as I thought before coming to Sri Lanka).
-Once again using my location as excuse – breaking and scraping a coconut in Austin’s apartment would be messy – we prepare rice with canned coconut milk.
+Coconut milk is extracted from a scraped coconut by squeezing the flesh.
+Since breaking and scraping a coconut in Austin’s apartment would be messy, we prepared kiribath using canned coconut milk.
 The right consistency is a bit tricky to achieve.
 It should be moist and sticky enough to form a block.

-Eating kiribath with a spicy onion paste is another revelation.
+Eating kiribath with a spicy onion relish is another revelation.
 Milk rice, in my culture, calls for something sweet like honey and berries.
 That’s exactly how my mother would serve it when I was little (milk rice would mean addition of cow milk, though, not coconut milk).
-But the most popular accompaniment for kiribath in Sri Lanka is lunu miris – a paste made of red onions, mixed with chili flakes, Maldive fish (dried fish), salt and lime.
+But the most popular accompaniment for kiribath in Sri Lanka is lunu miris – a relish made of red onions, mixed with chili flakes, Maldive fish, salt, and lime.

-Although very popular, lunu miris is not the only option to go hand in hand with kiribath.
-Another spicy relish made of onions – seeni sambol – is often served with it, too.
-You can always make it sweet, too, by adding honey, kithul treacle or jaggery.
+Although very popular, lunu miris is not the only accompaniment to go hand in hand with kiribath.
+Seeni sambol, sweet onion relish, is another option.
+You can also make kiribath sweet by adding honey, kithul treacle, or jaggery.

-Kiribath since then is a staple on my table, too, during Sri Lankan celebrations.
-I use basmathi rice instead of samba and canned coconut milk instead of actual coconut.
+Kiribath since then is a staple on my table during Sri Lankan celebrations.
+I use basmathi rice instead of samba and canned coconut milk instead of fresh coconut milk.
 It’s not the most authentic version, but definitely delicious.

 Pin for later: